hellerve/blog/posts/Six_Simple_Sudoku_Solvers_III:_Prolog.md

 ## The implementation

-As always, we will be following the outside-in path and go from the solver to its constitutent parts.
+As always, we will be following the outside-in path and go from the solver to its constituent parts.
 Today, those parts will look a little different than they usually do, however, since we do not need to do any candidate selection ourselves.

 ### The solver